phrac/plus4_kalico/README.md

 3. Save and quit by pressing `q` then `y` to save
 4. Build klipper by running `make clean; make -j4`
 5. Prepare to flash.
 Double-click the "RESET" button on the board to load katapult.
-The button must be pressed twice withing 500ms
+The button must be pressed twice within 500ms.
 6. Flash via katapult by doing the following:
     ```
     cd ~/katapult/scripts